Dans Tes Bras by Editions de Parfums Frédéric Malle

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-Dans Tes Bras is a perfume by Editions de Parfums Frédéric Malle for women and was released in 2008.
+A perfume by Editions de Parfums Frédéric Malle for women, released in 2008.
 The scent is floral-spicy.
 It is being marketed by Estēe Lauder Companies.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.